Machixan/Samsung-S8/README.md

 Additionally, the Google Play Store is already integrated into the ROM, allowing users to download apps immediately after setup without needing to flash additional packages.

-This approach ensures a lighter system while keeping full access to the essential Google services and ecosystem.

-Rather than changing the identity of Samsung Experience, this project aims to refine it, making it feel lighter, faster, and more efficient while keeping the classic Samsung look and features.

 ✨ Key Improvements :

 Compared to the original base ROM, this version includes: